Collegeville/CW20/Contribute.md

 - In order to provide a bit of structure to the discussion, we invite you to submit a teatime theme related to developer productivity.
 - If your theme is selected, we invite you to facilitate a discussion on your theme during the concurrent breakout sessions.
 - How to submit your teatime theme and abstract:
   - Option 1: Submit a pull request.
-Instruction and current white papers are on [this page.](https://collegeville.github.io/CW20/WorkshopResources/TeatimeThemes/TeatimeThemeList.html)
+Instruction and current teamtime themes are on [this page.](https://collegeville.github.io/CW20/WorkshopResources/TeatimeThemes/TeatimeThemeList.html)
   - Option 2: Submit your teatime theme and abstract in PDF form as an email attachment to Mike Heroux <maherou@sandia.gov>.